Queen of the Night Clubs: Reception

 Film Daily called it "dull and uninteresting", writing, "This film was built solely to give Tex Guinan a chance to show how she runs her Broadway night club, but it has been done so often and so much better in other films of night club life that it carries no kick."
 John Mosher of The New Yorker expressed disappointment, writing, "Rather to our surprise and much to our regret, Miss Guinan doesn't carry the picture with as much verve as it might seem that she would."

 Box office

 According to Warner Bros the film earned $459,000 domestically and $13,000 foreign.

+Censorship

+Before the silent version of the film could be exhibited in Kansas, the Kansas Board of Review required the elimination of a scene in reel 4, where a man puts a bullet into his revolver and the following shot of his gun emerging from between curtains.